SmartTokenLabs/TokenScript/doc/design_paper.md

 - by collateralization authority[^set-operation] to prevent double collateralization
 - by buyers, for providing identity or capacity to invest in this type of asset

-[^set-operation]: Eventually, this could be a cryptographic set operation, but even if that happens, the metadata directing the context (user-agent) to proform the computation still needs to be described in TBML.
+[^set-operation]: Eventually, this could be a cryptographic set operation, but even if that happens, the metadata directing the context (user-agent) to proform the computation still needs to be described in Tokenscript.

 The first two attestations are not stored in smart contract for cost (size and number of transactions) and privacy reasons.
 It's possible to utilise zero knowledge proof to provide a generic proof that the attestation is for the said property and said owner, and it has not expired.
-What proofs are expected and can be validated is also described in TBML.
+What proofs are expected and can be validated is also described in Tokenscript.

 Furthermore, the fact that the transaction requires an identity attestation or investment capacity attestation from the buyers.
-These are described in TBML as well so the context (e.g. user-agent) can prevent the user to submit a transaction without qualifying proof or help the user to select suitable attestations for a purchase transaction.
+These are described in Tokenscript as well so the context (e.g. user-agent) can prevent the user to submit a transaction without qualifying proof or help the user to select suitable attestations for a purchase transaction.

 #### Reference information